 The auxiliary head does not train as efficiently as the final head because there is less network between it an the prediction - so the YOLOv7 authors experiment with different levels of supervision for this head, settling on a coarse-to-fine definition where supervision is passed back from the lead head at different granularities.

 For more detail on the research contributions in YOLOv7, check out the YOLOv7 research paper.

 The YOLOv7 Codebase

-The network is defined in PyTorch and training scripts, data loaders, and utility scripts are written in PyThon.
+The network is defined in PyTorch .
+Training scripts, data loaders, and utility scripts are written in Python.

 python train.py --workers 8 --device 0 --batch-size 32 --data data/coco.yaml --img 640 640 --cfg cfg/training/yolov7.yaml --weights '' --name yolov7 --hyp data/hyp.scratch.p5.yaml

 The repository is evolution of the YOLOR and Scaled-YOLOv4 repositories, which is derived from WongKinYiu's YOLOv4-PyTorch repository, which arguably gathers a lot of its backbones from the original YOLOV3-PyTorch and YOLOv5 repositories by Ultralytics.